Kuwait Population 2018

 25.32% of Kuwait's population is under the age of 15; 15.21% are between the age of 15 and 24; 52.32% are between 25 and 54; 4.82% are between 55 and 64 and just 2.33% of the population is 65 and older.
 The median age in Kuwait is currently 29 years.
 The population pyramid of Kuwait shows an unbalanced structure for working-age groups due to high immigration rates and a large reliance on foreign labor.

 Kuwait has a high life expectancy, as well as low maternal and infant mortality rates.
+These numbers come in at a life expectancy of 78.2 years of age, a maternal mortality rate of 4/100,000 live births, and an infant mortality rate of 7 deaths per 1,000 live births.
 In addition, the total fertility rate is 2.48 children born per woman while the contraceptive prevalence is relatively high.
 It's estimated that the total fertility will decline to reach 2.1 (the same as the replacement level fertility) by 2035, while the youth population will also decline.

 Most people in Kuwait are Muslim, although there are about 450,000 expatriate Christians, 600,000 Hindus, and 100,000 Buddhists.
 About 70% of the Muslims in Kuwait are Sunni while 30% are Shia.

 |One net migrant every 26 minutes|

 |Net gain of one person every 7 minutes|